 In 1991 Merkantildata Applikasjon was founded in Norway, originally as a business unit within Merkantildata (later ATEA).
 The company focused on implementing ERP solutions in the Nordic market, industry solutions for retail, property management, logistics, legal and transport & waste management.
 In 2000 the company changed its name to Hands and was listed on the Oslo Stock Exchange.
 In 2005 Hands was unlisted, as it was acquired by the Icelandic company Kögun which later merged with Skýrr (see above).
 Despite changes in ownership Hands kept its Norwegian identity and acquired Nett.2.3 and Completo in 2005.

 In 2012 Advania AB was born, when Skýrr from Iceland, Kerfi from Sweden and Hands from Norway merged and became a key challenger in the Scandinavian IT-market.
 Since then four companies have been acquired and merged with Advania, the listed Swedish IT company Caperio included.

-Espen Hartz is CEO of Advania Norway.
-Espen joined Advania as Director of Sales and Marketing from Bluegarden AS, where held the same position.
-Previously he was sales manager at Bluegarden and Key Account Manager at Atea.
+He joined Advania as Director of Sales and Marketing from Bluegarden AS, where held the same position.
+Previously he was salesa manager at Bluegarden and Key account Manager at Atea.